rpannek/pelux-ci-setup/slave/README.md

+# Running a public slave

+In order to run a slave which the master can reach via SSH you still need to prepare some things:

+    sudo apt install openjdk-8-jdk-headless
+    sudo apt install docker.io
+    sudo useradd jenkins
+    sudo usermod -aG docker jenkins

 # Running a private slave

 Sometimes it's necessary to run slaves from a private network.
 Then you need to run a java program which will connect to the master instead the master connecting to the slave.
 To do so, set up a now slave in Jenkins.